futurepaycc/simDHT/README.md

 ## simDHT
-A DHT crawler, was written in Python, the code is very very simple.
+A DHT crawler, written in Python, the code is very very simple.

 ## Start simDHT
 ```bash